AriesApp/open-api-doc/README.md

 ### 2. Webhooks

-Secondly, we leverage webhooks to communicate with you.
+Second, we use webhooks to communicate with you.

-Webhooks are commonly used techniques that allow you to build or set up apps which subscribe to certain events on WaiverForever.
+Webhook is a commonly used technique that allows you to build or set up apps which subscribe to certain events on WaiverForever.

 For example, when a new waiver is signed, aka a `new_waiver_signed` event is triggered, we'll send an HTTP POST payload with the waiver data to the webhook's target URL.

-Please note that webhooks work on template/waiver level.
+Please note that webhooks work on the template/waiver level.

-We'll support more events in the future.
+We'll support more webhook events in the future.

-#### Dynamic
+#### Dynamic Webhooks

-Dynamic webhooks provide maximum flexibility to manage your events, you can subscribe/unsubscribe them at any time.
+Dynamic webhooks provide maximum flexibility to manage your events.
+You can subscribe/unsubscribe to dynamic webhooks at any time.

 The whole flow is dead simple: